cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 and discuss how these security properties are provided by hybrid KEMs constructed according to the framework in this document.

-## Security Properties for Component Algortihms
+## Security Properties for Component Algorithms

 In order to precisely define our security objectives for a hybrid KEM, we need to describe some properties that we will require from the component